mgayatri77/dcfBuilder/README.md

 # DCF Builder
-A tool takes in a stock ticker (listed on NYSE/NASDAQ) and outputs a DCF model into an Excel sheet.
+A tool that takes in a stock ticker (listed on NYSE/NASDAQ) and outputs a DCF model into an Excel sheet.
 The tool uses the SEC's Edgar RESTful API for obtaining historical financial data.
 The DCF is built using the format/calculation method specified in the "fcffsimpleginzu.xlsx" template, from Ashwath Damodaran's (Professor at NYU Stern) public DCF spreadsheets: http://pages.stern.nyu.edu/~adamodar/New_Home_Page/spreadsh.htm

 ## Examples:
 To generate a DCF for Oracle Corporation, run: